sathoro/Stow/README.md

 ---

 Upload all files to a folder named 'stow' in the plugin directory and then activate from your control panel.
 No further set-up required.

+License
+---

+This project is licensed under the terms of the MIT license.